 The following materials are necessary for getting started with your Wixel shield for Arduino:

-- An Arduino.
+- An Arduino or compatible control board.
 Using this product as an Arduino shield (rather than a general-purpose Wixel prototyping board) requires an Arduino.
 Wixel shield should work with all Arduino and Arduino clones that have the standard Arduino pinout and use a serial bootloader.
 We have specifically tested it with:

 - Arduino Uno (both original and R3)